Skip to main content

 • PostgreSQL database (version 17+, for production deployments with external persistence)

-• S3-compatible storage (e.g., Amazon S3, for production deployments with external persistence)
+• Object storage: S3-compatible (e.g., Amazon S3, SeaweedFS), Azure Blob Storage, or Google Cloud Storage (for production deployments with external persistence)

 Installation